Ti-Tom/tt_rss_mobile/README.md

-TTRSS Mobile
+TT-RSS Mobile
 ==============

 Simple [Tiny Tiny RSS](https://tt-rss.org) plugin for mobile display based on [bootstrap](http://getbootstrap.com).

 But, i'm not sure it's the better way to do this.

 ## Install

-Download zip and unzip or clone repository in plugins directory of your TT-RSS install.
+Download zip and unzip or clone repository in plugins directory of your TT-RSS install (`plugins/tt_rss_mobile`).

 ## Configuration